 Homogeneity tests produces the Levene test of the homogeneity of variance for each dependent variable across all level combinations of the between-subjects factors, for between-subjects factors only.
 Also, homogeneity tests include Box's M test of the homogeneity of the covariance matrices of the dependent variables across all level combinations of the between-subjects factors.
 The spread-versus-level and residual plots options are useful for checking assumptions about the data.
 This item is disabled if there are no factors.
 Select Residual plots to produce an observed-by-predicted-by-standardized residuals plot for each dependent variable.
 These plots are useful for investigating the assumption of equal variance.
-Select Lack of fit test to check if the relationship between the dependent variable function allows you to construct custom hypothesis tests based on the general estimable function.
+Select Lack of fit test to check if the relationship between the dependent variable and the independent variables can be adequately described by the model.
+General estimable function allows you to construct custom hypothesis tests based on the general estimable function.
 Rows in any contrast coefficient matrix are linear combinations of the general estimable function.